 In September 2009, the Company signed an agreement with a private company providing an option to purchase the Company's 100% interest in the Chu Chua base metal massive sulphide deposit located in central British Columbia.
-To exercise the option, the private company must pay \$25,000 and issue up to 2 million shares of a publicly traded company within 90 days.
+To exercise the option, the private company must pay \$25,000 (complete) and issue up to 2 million shares of a publicly traded company within 90 days (received - Note 15).
 The Company will also retain a 1% net smelter returns royalty on any future mineral production from the deposit.
-The Company re-acquired ownership of the Chu Chua deposit after a previous option and purchase agreement expired.